 Today the troubled streaming music service Grooveshark has announced that it will be closing its doors and will stop streaming music, ending the legal action started by Warner, Sony, and Universal Music back in 2011.

-The company explained in its statement today on the front of its website :
+The company explained in its statement today on the front of its website:

 “Grooveshark was a Web-based music streaming service owned and operated by Escape Media Group in the United States and originally launched in 2007.
-Users could upload digital audio files, which could then be streamed and organised in playlists.
+Users could upload digital audio files, which could then be streamed and organized in playlists.

 The company won a major lawsuit filed by Universal Music Group concerning use of Universal’s pre-1972 recordings.
 Grooveshark was also sued for copyright violations by EMI Music Publishing, Sony Music Entertainment, and Warner Music Group.”